-Community-led conservation: saving a giant landrace
+Community-led conservation: Saving a giant landrace

 by Carolyn Cowan

 “Jala maize is unsuited to modern mechanization due to its size and agronomic requirements,” said Carolina Camacho, CIMMYT socioeconomics researcher and festival collaborator.
-“It must be sown deeper than other maize so farmers have to do this by hand and harvest of the ears at such a height has to be done on horseback.”
+“It must be sown deeper than other maize, so farmers have to do this by hand and harvest of the ears at such a height has to be done on horseback.”

 CIMMYT’s maize germplasm bank contains about 28,000 unique samples of cultivated maize and its wild relatives, teosinte and Tripsacum.
 These include about 26,000 samples of maize landraces—traditional, locally-adapted varieties that are rich in diversity.
 Many have been developed over millennia by farmers in Mexico, the crop’s center of origin.
 The bank both conserves this diversity and makes it available as a resource for breeding.

-The Seeds of Discovery (SeeD) initiative is a platform for utilizing maize and wheat genetic resources, with lessons that can be applied to other crops.
+Seeds of Discovery (SeeD) is a platform for utilizing maize and wheat genetic resources, with lessons that can be applied to other crops.
 SeeD is a multi-project initiative comprising: MasAgro Biodiversidad, a joint initiative of CIMMYT and the Mexican Ministry of Agriculture (SADER) through the MasAgro (Sustainable Modernization of Traditional Agriculture) project; the CGIAR Research Programs on Maize (MAIZE) and Wheat (WHEAT); and a computation infrastructure and data analysis project supported by the UK’s Biotechnology and Biological Sciences Research Council (BBSRC).